Yesterday By D.I. Jolly

 “Ooooh?
 Someone’s in a fun mood.”

-She took a few steps into the room letting her wet clothes showed off her great figure.
-Then put a cold hand on his cheek sending a shiver over his body, whispered.
+She took a few steps into the room letting her wet clothes show off her great figure.
+Then, put a cold hand on his cheek sending a shiver over his body, whispered.

 “Let’s go have some fun.”

 They both stripped on the way there and barely waited for the water to get warm before they were inside the cubical, and he was inside of her.
 Shower sex had been a big part of their early relationship and a big win for both of them.
 But while she was thinking about the rush of emotion and building orgasm, he was trying to focus on sexual fantasies and kinks to keep his mind clear of how much he hated himself for every thrust, and how if he let those thoughts in, he’d definitely lose his erection.
 Her nails then dug into his back and their moans echoed around their small bathroom.
 She settled bedroom eyes on him, said,

 “I love you.”